 Research interests include educational leadership, scholarship of teaching and learning, collaborative learning methods (peer assessment, teamwork, two-stage tests), technology-enhanced teaching and learning (personal response systems, learning management systems, social media), student evaluations of teaching, program evaluation (TA Training, curriculum), social psychology broadly.

-Golding, J., Rawn, C. D., Kern, K. (Eds.). (in press/2018).
+Golding, J., Rawn, C. D., & Kern, K. (Eds.).
+(2019).
 Strategies for Effectively Teaching Large Classes in Higher Education.
 San Diego, CA: Cognella Academic Publishing.

 Cozby, P. C., & Rawn, C. D. (2016).
 Methods in Behavioural Research, 2nd Canadian Edition.
 Toronto, ON: McGraw-Hill.

 Cozby, P. C., & Rawn, C. D. (2012).
 Methods in Behavioural Research, 1st Canadian Edition.
 Toronto, ON: McGraw-Hill.